filipradenovic/cnnimageretrieval/README.md

 ## Citation

-If you use this work please cite our ECCV 2016 publication "CNN Image Retrieval Learns from BoW: Unsupervised Fine-Tuning with Hard Examples" [[arXiv](http://arxiv.org/abs/1604.02426)]
+If you use this work please cite our ECCV 2016 publication:

-Bibtex:
 ```
 @inproceedings{RTC16,
  title = {{CNN} Image Retrieval Learns from {BoW}: Unsupervised Fine-Tuning with Hard Examples},